xianchen2/Regression_Analysis_of_the_SP500_index/README.md

-# Regression analysis of five assets
+# Regression analysis of the S&P 500 index

 Regression analysis of five assets on the S&P 500 index and visualization using Plotly